-BeCERTAINN holds a weekly on-air get together called a "net".
+BeCERTAINN holds on-air get-togethers called a "net".
 The purpose of this net is to allow anyone to become familiar with the use of their radio and good radio communications skills, so that in the time of an actual emergency effective use of radio communications is second-nature, and automatic.
 Making use of the repeater system a regular part of our lives will allow us to efficiently communicate between neighborhood groups to share resources and promoting an efficient, coordinated response.

 Participate in the Net

 First and Last Tuesday of each month at 7:30pm

 Anyone with a repeater capable GMRS radio is welcome and encouraged to check in to the net.
 We recommend that you first listen to a net, or at least to the first few checkins, to get a sense for the pattern.

 You will be asked to provide your callsign, name and neighborhood affiliation or location.
 It helps a lot to be able to say your callsign in "phonetics", using the ITU/NATO phonetic alphabet, available here and here.